By Steven J. Frank, M.D.

 A cancer diagnosis is a life-changing event.
 Thanks to the advances in technology, research and science behind proton therapy, we are changing the way that people around the world fight cancer.
 As new breakthroughs are pioneered at MD Anderson, cancer patients everywhere stand to benefit from a new standard of cancer care.

-Proton therapy, a form of external beam radiation that uses protons instead of photos (i.e., X-rays) to treat tumors, is developing by quantum leaps, as we continue to expand our understanding of the science and technology behind it.
+Proton therapy, a form of external beam radiation that uses protons instead of photons (i.e., X-rays) to treat tumors, is developing by quantum leaps, as we continue to expand our understanding of the science and technology behind it.
 We're discovering cancer treatment methods that are more effective and less toxic than we could have imagined eight years ago.

 IMPT changes the game